NetSparkleUpdater/NetSparkle/UPGRADING.md

 * Fixed `Unsafe` mode in DSA/ed25519 checkers still checking signatures if a signature existed

 ## Updating from 0.X or 1.X to 2.X

+### Summary of changes

+* .NET Framework and .NET compatibility adjustments
+* Huge amount/level of configurability compared to prior versions
+* Custom UIs are now possible through the `IUIFactory` interface
+* You can have custom app cast downloaders and handlers (e.g. for FTP download or JSON app casts)
+* Change of base namespace
+* Built-in, ready-to-go UIs for WPF, WinForms, and Avalonia
+* New NuGet packaging scheme
+* Ed25519 compatibility

+### Major changes from 0.X/1.Y to 2.A

 This section holds info on major changes when moving from versions 0.X or 1.Y.
 If we've forgotten something important, please [file an issue](https://github.com/NetSparkleUpdater/NetSparkle/issues).